paastech-cloud/docs/Architecture.md

 #### CI/CD

-Each repository has a github action CI to execute tests before building and publishing Docker images.
+Each repository has a GitHub Actions CI to execute format check, linter and tests at each push.
+This ensures a good code quality and a good test coverage for our entire project.

+Most projects use our own Actions available in a [central repository](https://github.com/paastech-cloud/.github).
+This ensures that all projects have the same CI/CD pipeline and that the CI/CD pipeline is easily maintainable.
+Moreover, thanks to Rust easy documentation creation process, a simple CI job is able to build the documentation and deploy it on [GitHub Pages](https://pages.github.com/) for every Rust project.
+Furthermore, at a tag push on main, or on a workflow call, a Docker image is build for any project.
+This image is then pushed as a repository package to the [GitHub Container Registry](https://ghrc.io) and is available for use.

 On top of that, the web UI is automatically deployed on [Github Pages](https://pages.github.com/).

 ## Architecture

 ### Definitions

-- the Service refers to PaaSTech as a whole;
+- The Service refers to PaaSTech as a whole;
-- a Client is a user account created by an end user against the Service;
+- A Client is a user account created by an end user against the Service;
-- a Project is a materialisation of a Git repository, created by a Client using either the web frontend or the CLI.
+- A Project is a materialisation of a Git repository, created by a Client using either the web frontend or the CLI.
 A Project can be deployed by the Client by pushing its code to the Service.
-- an Application (also referred to as Deployment) is an atomic unit of code, and is the result of a Project deployment.
+- An Application (also referred to as Deployment) is an atomic unit of code, and is the result of a Project deployment.
 This unit is internally managed and can only be configured to a certain extent by the Client.

 ### Component interaction